Lifailon/froxy/README.md

 # ReverseProxyNET

-> in dev
+💡 In development

-Cross-platform Reverse Proxy server base on .NET
+Cross-platform .NET based Reverse Proxy server for redirecting remote url resources and tcp applications available on your host (e.g. via VPN) to be accessed by other hosts on the network.